Wakayama City

 Getting around

 In Wakayama City, getting around is easy.
 You can take local buses to visit popular spots like Wakayama Castle and Marina City.
-The city has two main train stations—JR Wakayama Station and Nankai Wakayama-shi Station—which make it simple to travel in and out of the area.
-Taxis are easy to find near stations and hotels, and walking is a great way to explore the city center at your own pace.
+The city has two main train stations—JR Wakayama Station and Nankai Wakayama-shi Station—making it simple to travel in and out of the area.
+Taxis are readily available near stations and hotels, and walking is a great way to explore the city center at your own pace.

 Attractions